 - Place the lining inside the bag.

 - Tuck the edges of the opening towards the inside, 1″ = 2.50 cm and iron flat.

 - Close the opening by sewing all along the upper edge of the tote, where the outer fabric meets the lining fabric.
 I added an extra stitch, 1/4″ = 0.60 cm below the upper stitch as added design and to give the handles extra strength.

 - Now you can embellish your bag with tassels, stitched to the ribbon, a fabric flower or anything that might strike your fancy.

 And that’s it!
-The instructions on this color block tote bag tutorial may seem like a lot but it’s only because I wanted to show photos for ever important steps.
-Making the bag went really easily and smoothly though!
-I love how pretty and sturdy this tote bag turned out and I plan to make a couple more with different fabric.
+The instructions on this color block tote bag may seem like a lot but it’s only because I wanted to show photos and detailed instructions for every step.
+Making the bag went on really easily and smoothly though!
+I love how pretty and sturdy this tote bag turned out and I plan to make a couple more in different fabric choices.
 Maybe change the design a bit too.
 Or the pattern.
 Oh, the possibilities!